ax-sh/ahh/README.md

 cargo run -- this is a test
 echo "using piped data" | cargo run -- this is a test

+OR

+echo "using piped data" | ahh this is a test

 ```